damadei/azure-docs/articles/virtual-network/create-vm-accelerated-networking-cli.md

 ### Regions
 Available in all public Azure regions as well as Azure Government Clouds.

-### Network interface creation
-Accelerated networking can only be enabled for a new NIC.
-It cannot be enabled for an existing NIC.
 ### Enabling Accelerated Networking on a running VM
 A supported VM size without accelerated networking enabled can only have the feature enabled when it is stopped and deallocated.
 ### Deployment through Azure Resource Manager